insidegui/WWDC/README.md

 ## Searching

-You can perform an advanced search using the qualifiers "year", "focus" and "track".
+You can perform an advanced search using the qualifiers "year", "focus", "track", "downloaded" and "description".

 Example searches: